The Ultimate Winter Bucket List for New York City – Local’s Edition

 9. Christmas Lights in Dyker Heights

 What to do in NYC in winter?
-Why, see this holiday light display that is basically like Christmas on steroids.
+Why see this holiday light display that is basically like Christmas on steroids (FYI, the Christmas lights in Ohio are pretty amazing).
 I mean these lights are so enormously bright that you can probably see them from outer space (hello astronauts), just like the Great Wall of China or the Truman Show complex (lol).
 We are talking professional light displays that cost upwards of $20,000 to assemble (So yeah, that rinky dink set of lights that you toss on a random bush ain’t gonna cut it, sorry.
 Besides, I’d spend that money on travel way before trying to impress random strangers).
 And with a price tag like that, you can imagine how extravagant some of these displays are.
 Now if you think these homeowners are the ultimate DIYers, think again.
 They are not Martha Stewart and have to hire people to setup these decorations (Higgins, pass me my robe would you?
 And a clean spoon).

 Address: From 83rd St. to 86th St. between Eleventh Ave. and Thirteenth Ave, in Dyker Heights Brooklyn.